SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ### Equipment Finance Agreement (EFA)

-<br/>Capital Lease: Through an Equipment Finance Agreement (EFA) you make monthly payments over a term period of years and own the equipment once it's paid off.
+<br/>**Capital Lease**: Through an Equipment Finance Agreement (EFA) you make monthly payments over a term period of years and own the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)

 This is an on-balance sheet structure.
 Equipment is recorded as an asset and can be depreciated, which means the payments are not fully tax-deductible.